Course

 Conflict

-Conflict is defined as an internal discord resulting from differences in ideas, values, or feelings between two or more parties.
-Evoking feelings of hostility, anxiety, and stress can be extremely disruptive to a unit or department's functioning.
+Evoking feelings of hostility, anxiety, and stress can be highly disruptive to a unit or department's functioning.
 Another definition includes a disagreement through which the parties involved perceive a threat to their needs, interests, or concerns.
-Workplace conflicts in the healthcare environment tend to be far more complicated because they often involve ongoing, complex relationships that are based on emotion (1).
+In the workplace, conflict often involves personal agendas, insights, or goals (11).

 Stages